unlistedphenomena/nexuswizz/src/content/contributing/translation-program/translators-guide/index.md

 **Links**

-You may notice full links to pages on xircanet or other websites.
+You may notice full links to pages on nexus.org or other websites.

 These should be identical to the source and not changed or translated.
 If you translate a link or change it in any way, even just removing a part of it, like a slash (/), this will lead to broken and unusable links.